Opening a bank account

 Regulations change often, so we strongly advise you to visit the banks and get the most recent information about the different accounts and services they offer.
 You should make an informed choice about where to open your account, because you may find it difficult to change bank accounts later in the year.

-Once you've chosen a bank to join, you can request your bank letter from the MyPort Hub.
-You'll need to be registered as a student first, before we can issue a letter to you.
+Once you've chosen a bank to join, you can request your bank letter through MyPort.
+You will need to be registered as a student first, before you can generate a letter.

 If you're here for less than 6 months, or if you're on an exchange trip, you will only be able to open an account with HSBC, Barclays or Santander.
 If you're a pre-sessional English student, you can request your bank letter from the pre-sessional English team.

 If you're a visiting scholar, please email us at email@example.com to request a letter.